 Canceled Instances Only Filter is applied, the Report will only consider those instances which were terminated before completion, either

 internally or externally.
 Be aware that adding this filter along with the

-Running Instances Only will show a warning message since having such combination is incompatible and will not show any data.
+Running Instances Only will show a warning message since these filters are incompatible and will not show any data.

 Non Canceled Instances Only Filter